knice/inquiry.ucsc.edu/source/_articles/2020-21/fish-for-all.md

 ## Salmon in sight ##

-While most of their work to date has focused on tilapia, Kapuscinski and Sarker have set their sights on another goal---to create a fish-free feed for farmed trout, a member of the salmon family.
+While most of their work to date has focused on tilapia, Kapuscinski and Sarker have set their sights on another goal&mdash;to create a fish-free feed for farmed trout, a member of the salmon family.
 The trout, however, serve as a model for salmon, the ultimate prize.
 Touted for its health benefits, salmon is one of the highest economic value fishes